top of page

 Executive Contributor William Davis

 Communication.
-It is the key to any successful relationship, whether personal, business, or religious.
-Communication is how human beings exchange information with one another.
+It is the key to any relationship succeeding, whether referring to personal, business, or religious relationships.
+Communication is the way human beings exchange information with each other.

 Group of five people conversing in a bright hallway.
 The woman in a green top is smiling, engaging with others.
 Casual, cheerful atmosphere.